RAF St Eval: Current use

 The site is home to a high frequency transmitter station forming part of the Defence High Frequency Communications Service.
 The station is operated by Babcock International Group on behalf of the Ministry of Defence.

 Memorials

 There are various memorials in St Ulvelus church, including a Book of Remembrance, a memorial window and a memorial to the crew of Shackleton VP254, who were killed in a crash off the Borneo coast on 9 December 1958.

 A memorial tablet to the two crews of Shackletons WG531 and WL743 (squadron codes A-H and A-F respectively) of No.42 Squadron that probably collided whilst on an exercise off the Fastnet Rock on 11 January 1955, is displayed in St Columba's church, St Columb Major.

+A memorial was unveiled on the site of the base in 2005 which commemorates the aircrew and ground staff who were killed during the Second World War in patrols, or casualties of bombing raids.